bitkarrot/markdown-monthly/README.md

 to practice directly in the browser.
 No need to understand git, only need to use the web interface for updating the member contributions every month.

+Use the following naming scheme so the ordering is easier to follow:

+`YEAR_MONTH_contributors.md`

+E.g. For February 2024, the filename is 2024_02_contributors.md

+For December 2024, the file name is 2024_12_contributors.md

 ## Closing date
 The last week of the following month will be the final date for edits for the previous month.
 What this means: If you are working on February member contributions, the last date before the